bulatdavletov/Set-Theme-for-All-Components/plan.md

   - This commit is now the HEAD of the main branch

 ## TODO
+- [ ] Remove UI, leave only commands.

 - ✅ Ignore if instance already had desired theme.
 Show in the results skipped.
 - ✅ Don't show 0 with succes messages.
 - ✅ Don't use colored background for messages.
 Find another UI for it.